simonastrecanska/bachelor_thesis/swift_testing/docs/user_manual.md

 * Message Inspection: Check the database to see what templates and messages have been stored.
 The framework provides commands to list or view stored templates and generated messages, helping you verify the content.
 * Extensible for Routing Tests: (Advanced) The framework is built with testing in mind.
 It includes placeholders for integrating a routing model or evaluation metrics.
 This means you could, for instance, plug in a machine learning model and use the generated messages to evaluate the model's routing accuracy.
 (This feature may require additional setup of model parameters in the config file.)

-> **Note:** You do not need to be familiar with the internal code to use these features.
-They are accessible via simple command-line tools after installation.

 ## Installation

 ### Prerequisites